 In 1883 Pike was received in El Paso and Pike as Sovereign Grand Commander of the Scottish Rite instituted at El Paso the first Scottish Rite Lodge in West Texas.
 Pike supervised and assisted a local carpenter by the name of John J. Stewart in the making of the Lodge room furniture.
 This included the redwood altar with its copper top and horns, the railing and the gate, the red and white columns, pedestals, the wooden candelabra and other items.
 All are unique and priceless items of his stay in El Paso.
 This is the only furniture in existence known to have been designed and built under the personal direction of Albert Pike.
-Pike is the only Confederate military officer or figure to be honored with an outdoor statue in Washington, D.C in Judiciary Square.

 This furniture and these artifacts had been in constant use by the Lodge of Perfection since 1905.
 Realizing that it would be necessary to withdraw them from actual use to preserve them, this room was partitioned off in 1952 to place and display these items.
 The small cottage organ in this room was purchased by El Paso Lodge No. 130 in 1880 and the Scottish Rite obtained it in 1905.